sampsyo/home/_drafts/apply.md

 [usnews]: http://grad-schools.usnews.rankingsandreviews.com/best-graduate-schools/top-science-schools/computer-science-rankings
 [csnews]: http://www.cs.cornell.edu/information/news

-## 2. An unfair concentration of programming-languages superstars.
+## 2. This adorable row of puppies, who symbolize Cornell's unfair concentration of programming-languages superstars.

 <img class="img-responsive" src="{{site.base}}/media/puppies/2.jpg" alt="so many puppies!">

-If programming languages or compilers are your thing, Cornell is an especially good match.
+If programming languages, software verification, type theory, software engineering, or compilers are your thing, Cornell is an especially good match.
 Just look at [this star-studded list][plfac].
 Even [our dean][greg] is a PL giant.
 It's downright unfair for for other CS departments.